 Section 1.
 PTO Board

-The Kyle R. Wilson PTO Board will consist of the Elected Board, the school Principal, Vice Principal.
+The Kyle R. Wilson PTO Board will consist of the Elected Board, the school Principal, and Vice Principals.

 Section 2.
 Duties

 The duty of the Kyle R. Wilson PTO will be to transact business necessary to achieve its goals.
 Committee chairs will report the progress of their committee, during the PTO meetings, or as requested by the PTO Board.